 From the photos above, I looked happy.
 And in my darkness days, I cling on to that hope.
 I think memories are a funny thing.
 They serve as vehicles for us to reflect, and on the opposite end, without them, they serve as a mental wall to protect us from trauma.
 My therapist told me that when I was 15.
 And I fully understood what she meant 10 years later.
 I have two prominent memories as a child: 1. being accidentally kicked between the legs while swimming in a river by my grandfather’s house in Vietnam, and 2. feeling the cold tiles against my cheeks while laying on the ground with someone hovering over me saying – don’t tell anyone about this, even grandma.
-I was around 5 years old.
+I was around 5 years old (sharing my survivor story).

 My family and I immigrated to America when I was 8 years old, and from this point, my memories are vivid and bright.
 I saw a squirrel for the first time, tasted cherry tomatoes for the first time, and fell in love with sour string candy.
 I remembered my walks to school, my corner seat next to a carousel of hardcover fairytale books, and a boy in my class who looked like Superman.
 I learned English from school and also from watching I Love Lucy.